confluentinc/ksql/design-proposals/klip-33-key-format.md

 data will not have changed, only the serialization format.
 This ensures the ordering of updates to a specific key are maintained across the repartition.
 Of course, the repartitioning can, and probably will, introduce out-of-order data, as the records are shuffled across partitions.
 This phenomenon already exists for other implicit repartitions, and will be documented.

+#### Single key wrapping

 To ensure query plans written after this work are forward compatible with future enhancements to support single key columns wrapped in JSON object, Avro records, etc, and ultimately multiple key columns, a new `UNWRAP_SINGLE_KEY` value will be added to `SerdeOption` and explicitly set on all source, sink and internal topics.
-See [Future multi-column key work](#future-multi-column-key-work) below for more info.
+See [Future multi-column key work](#future-multi-column-key-work) below for more info / background.

+#### Key-less streams

+A new `NULL` format will be introduced to allow users to provide a `KEY_FORMAT` that informs ksqlDB to ignore the key.
+This format will be rejected as a `VALUE_FORMAT` for now, as ksqlDB does not yet support value-less streams and tables.
+See [Schema Inference](#schema-inference) below for more info / background.

 ## Test plan